Robust Equilibria in Concurrent Games: Introduction

-\paragraph*{Contribution} In this paper, we study the problem of finding robust equilibria in multiplayer concurrent games.
+\paragraph*{Contributions} In this paper, we study the problem of finding robust equilibria in multiplayer concurrent games.
+This problem is undecidable in general (see Section~\ref{sec:undec}).
+In Section~\ref{sec:randomised}, we show that if we look for stationary (but randomised) strategies, then the problem can be decided using the theory of reals.
+We then turn to the case of pure (but memoryful) strategies.
 In Section~\ref{sec:suspect}, we describe a generic transformation from multiplayer games to two-player games.
 The resulting two-player game is called the \newdef{deviator game}.
-We show that equilibria in the original game correspond to winning strategies in the second one.
+We show that pure equilibria in the original game correspond to winning strategies in the second one.
 In Section~\ref{sec:mean-payoff}, we study quantitative games with mean-payoff objectives.
 We show that the game obtained by our transformation is equivalent to a multidimensional mean-payoff game.
 We then show that this can be reduced to a value problem with linear constraints in multidimensional mean-payoff games.
 We show that this can be solved in polynomial space, by making use of the structure of the deviator game.
 In Section~\ref{sec:hardness}, we prove the matching lower bound which shows the robustness problem is \PSPACE-complete.

-\paragraph*{Related works} Other solution concepts have been studied on game on graph, in particular Nash equilibrium~\cite{ummels2009complexity,ummels2011complexity,BBMU12}, subgame perfect equilibria~\cite{Ummels08,brihaye2010}, regret minimization~\cite{filiot10}, secure equilibria~\cite{CHJ05}.
-Note that in this paper we only consider \emph{pure} strategies: in the general case of randomized strategies, existence of a Nash equilibrium with a particular payoff is undecidable~\cite{ummels2011complexity}.
-To solve quantitative games, we rely on the analysis of multidimensional mean-payoff games~\cite{velner12,BR15}.
-Note that the concept of robust equilibria for games with LTL objectives is expressible in logics such as strategy logic~\cite{CHP10} or $\text{ATL}^*$~\cite{AHK02}.
-However, satisfiability in these logic is difficult: it is 2\ComplexityFont{EXPTIME}-complete for ATL$^*$ and undecidable for strategy logic in general (2\ComplexityFont{EXPTIME}-complete fragments exist~\cite{MMPV12}).
-Moreover, these logics cannot express equilibria in quantitative games such as mean-payoff.

-Nash equilibria correspond to the special case of $(1,0)$-robust equilibria.
-Secure equilibria~\cite{CHJ05}, do not exactly correspond to a class of robust equilibria, however we can note that $(1,1)\text{-robust} \implies secure \implies (1,0)\text{-robust}$.
-Although we do not directly solve the problem of finding secure equilibria in this paper, the techniques presented here could be adapted.
+Due to space constraints, most proofs have been omitted from this paper; they can be found in the appendix.